-Each of them had absented themselves for a time from their worldly responsibilities to practice a solitary meditation, and it was through this practice that they awakened Kundalini, that placeholder term we use to denote the evolutionary energy in man.
+Each of them had absented themselves for a time from their worldly preoccupations to practice a solitary meditation, and it was through this practice that they awakened Kundalini, that placeholder term we use to denote the evolutionary energy in man.
 Other traditions have other names for it: Chi, orgone, or life force.
 The names aren't important; they are interchangeable.

 What did they discover?
 They discovered a hidden sub-system inside their bodies that, properly aroused, opened the doors to higher consciousness and led them to infer an ontology for human potential beyond anything science knows today.
 They were doers, not talkers, impelled by what Gopi Krishna called the evolutionary impulse.
 An impulse to self-actualization written into our DNA.
 What is the mechanism behind self-actualization that they shared?
 According to historical research, they shared the practice of meditation.
 It was through meditation that they came to the discovery of the dormant evolutionary energy in every human body.

 Only after making their discoveries did they begin talking about them.
 First they practiced, then they talked.
 It was as if they were saying: Do before talking, and when you do talk, talk about doing.